build-on-aws/content/posts/databases-vs-datawarehouse-vs-datalake/index.md

 ### Data warehouse Examples

 [Amazon Redshift](https://aws.amazon.com/redshift/getting-started/) is a data warehouse developed by Amazon Web Services.
-Some popular data warehouse tools are Xplenty,Teradata, Oracle 12c, Informatica, IBM Infosphere, Cloudera, and Panoply.
+Some popular data warehouse tools are Xplenty,Teradata, Oracle 12c, Informatica, IBM Infosphere, Cloudera, and Panoply and offerings  other cloud service providers like Azure Synapse.

 ## What is a Data Lake?